ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

-# P3B1 mlrMBO Workflow #
+# P2B1 mlrMBO Workflow #

-The P3B1 mlrMBO workflow evaluates the P3B1 benchmark using hyperparameters provided by a mlrMBO instance. mlrMBO minimizes the validation loss.
+The P2B1 mlrMBO workflow evaluates the P2B1 benchmark using hyperparameters provided by a mlrMBO instance. mlrMBO minimizes the TODO.
 Swift is used to scalably distribute work across the system, and EMEWS is used to:

-1. Pass the hyperparameters to evaluate from the running mlrMBO algorithm to the Swift script to launch a P3B1 run, and to
+1. Pass the hyperparameters to evaluate from the running mlrMBO algorithm to the Swift script to launch a P2B1 run, and to
-2. Pass the validation loss from a P3B1 run back to the running mlrBMO algorithm via the swift script.
+2. Pass the return value (TODO  specify this) from a P2B1 run back to the running mlrBMO algorithm via the swift script.

 The workflow ultimately produces a `final_res.Rds` serialized R object that